No products in the cart.

 Brussel Sprouts

 Another leafy vegetable rich in vitamins is Brussels sprouts to grow as seedlings indoors to transplant to the garden.
 You can transplant them in the growing season during late spring or early summer.
-With the soil temperature warmer and hot weather, ensure to provide them with enough water.
+With warmer soil temperatures and hot weather, ensure that you provide them with enough water.

 Onion

-Indoor seed starting with onions is also easy, and it is a root vegetable with rich sulfur-containing compounds with antioxidants.
-You can start onions indoors until they reach seven inches in height and transplant them into a loamy soil, spacing them six inches apart.
+Starting indoor seeds with onions is also easy, and onions are root vegetables with rich sulfur-containing compounds and antioxidants.
+You can begin to onions indoors until they reach seven inches in height and transplant them into a loamy soil, spacing them six inches apart.

 Paddy